bkon-connect/phy-api-docs/Beacons.md

 Example response:

 `200` status code.
-If the client requires a refresh of the beacons, do a fetch from the `/api/v2/beacons/ endpoint.
+If the client requires a refresh of the beacons, do a fetch from the `/api/v2/beacons/ endpoint`.

 ```
 {